 - Some users report finding the app repetitive at times

-- No lifetime or one-time purchase option is available
+- No lifetime or the one-time purchase option is available

-Headspace is a popular meditation and mindfulness app, but there are some negatives to consider.
+Headspace is a popular meditation and mindfulness app, but there are some additional negatives to watch out for.

 - The first negative is that there is no true free version of Headspace.
 While Headspace does have Youtube Channel with 540 guided meditations, and their app does provide 7- and 14-day free trials, there is no version of the Headspace app that is free forever.